Troubleshooting Coredumps

 0x40195846:0x3ffbaef0 0x401952f8:0x3ffbaf10 0x40184fe8:0x3ffbaf30

-The output of this command will give you the files and line numbers of the last ran commands (stack trace
+The output of this command will give you the files and line numbers of the last ran commands (

 ), where the last command will have caused the error.